Monday, March 4, 2019

 Arborvitae - Thuja occidentalis

-Arborvitae - Thuja occidentalis is monoecious evergreen tree that generally reaches heights of 40-50 feet tall, although it has the potential to grow much taller.
-It is a native northern Cypress with scale like leaves, flattened twigs that are grouped in fan shaped sprays with bilaterally symmetric cones.
-Found mostly on limestone - derived soils, in swamp areas, riparian areas on cliff and talus from 0-900 m.
+Arborvitae - Thuja occidentalis is monoecious evergreen tree that generally reaches heights of 40-50 feet tall, although it has the potential to grow much taller in ideal conditions.
+It is a native northern Cypress with scale like leaves, and flattened twigs that are grouped in fan shaped sprays with bilaterally symmetric cones.
+Found mostly on limestone derived soils, in swampy areas, riparian areas, and on cliff /talus from 0-900 m.
 It is common from Ontario and New Brunswick in the north, south through the Appalachians of North Carolina and Tennessee.
 It is also commonly called Northern White Cedar, American Arborvitae, Eastern Arborvitae, or Cedar Blanc.

 The bark of the Arborvitae is Red-Brown in color and becomes gray with age.
 The bark is thin and fibrous becoming fissured and forming long strips with age.
 The pollen cones are 1-2 mm long reddish in color.
 The seed cones are ovoid 9-14 mm long, green maturing to brown with 2 pairs of woody, fertile scales, each one is longer then it is wide.
 The leaves are scale like, flattened 1-4 mm long, 1-2 mm wide, pointed and dull yellow-green on the upper and lower surface with visible glands and lateral leaves near twig tips.